RoyceCopeland/NewsScraper/README.md

 ### Prerequisites

-What what what aht things you need to install the software and how to install them
+What are the things you need to install the software and how to install them

 ```
 Give examples